kiranbakale/AMI-Readme/docs/environment_upgrades.md

 By design the Toolkit will perform upgrades much in the same way as the first build - any _provisioning_ changes are handled by Terraform and _configuration_ changes handled by Ansible.

-Typically this should be seamless and running the same commands just as you did in the main runs should only be required to perform any GitLab upgrades but be aware of the guidance below as applicable.
+Typically, this should be seamless and running the same commands just as you did in the main runs should only be required to perform any GitLab upgrades but be aware of the guidance below as applicable.

 ### Follow GitLab Upgrade Paths

 The Toolkit by default will always attempt to install the latest GitLab version unless [configured differently](environment_configure.md#gitlab-version).

-However the [standard GitLab Upgrade rules still apply](https://docs.gitlab.com/ee/update/#upgrade-paths) when upgrading across multiple GitLab versions.
+However, the [standard GitLab Upgrade rules still apply](https://docs.gitlab.com/ee/update/#upgrade-paths) when upgrading across multiple GitLab versions.
 You should refer to the docs to ensure the intended upgrade can be performed directly or if you need to upgrade to a certain version first.

 ### Zero Downtime Updates

 For Zero Downtime Updates, the toolkit follows the [GitLab documented process](https://docs.gitlab.com/omnibus/update/README.html#zero-downtime-updates) and as such the documentation should be read and understood before proceeding with an update.

-:information_source:&nbsp; As with any update process there may rarely be times where a small number of requests fail when the update is in progress.
+:information_source:&nbsp; As with any update process there may rarely be times when a few requests fail when the update is in progress.
 For example, when updating a primary node it can take up to a few seconds for a new leader to be elected.

+:information_source:&nbsp; Note that Zero Downtime Updates are **not available** for Cloud Native Hybrid environments as they aren't supported in the [GitLab Charts](https://docs.gitlab.com/charts/installation/upgrade.html).

 Running the zero downtime update process with GET is done in the same way as building the initial environment but with a different playbook instead: